 This Shrimp Creole recipe for two is the perfect solution as it is all of the above!
 It’s easy to make, warming but light and is sure to be enjoyed by all.

 What is Shrimp Creole?

 Shrimp Creole is a classic Louisiana dish made with cooked shrimp, hot pepper sauce, and traditional Creole spices.
-It uses some of the ingredients that you’ll find in many Creole dishes, like Crawfish Etouffee, Creole Jambalaya, and other easy jambalaya recipes.
+It uses some of the ingredients that you’ll find in many Creole dishes, like Crawfish Etouffee and Creole Jambalaya.